 It’s definitely worth the drive down Long Point towards the sand and pit formation to see one of Canada’s officially designated World Biosphere Reserve by UNESCO.
 This is an incredibly important area for wildlife in Norfolk County.
 There is a diversity of habitats such as marshes, dunes and beaches that are home to more than 75% of migratory birds in Canada.
 Over 80 bird species nest there!

 You can see the marshes from the water and find a secret beach if you know someone who knows how to get you there.
 For that, you need to look up Captain Graham with Long Point Island Huggers.
 Graham Ferguson is a really jovial, comical, warm man with a great personal backstory of how he came to chartering boats through the marshes.
 He takes his pontoon boat that accommodates groups and people of all ages for wonderful cruises from sunrise to sunset.
-Captain Graham is so knowledgable about the area that you’ll leave the cruise with a whole new appreciation of the wetlands.
+Captain Graham is so knowledgeable about the area that you’ll leave the cruise with a whole new appreciation of the wetlands.

 Words cannot describe how beautiful the sunset from the water is or how excited my son was to “feed the fish”, so you’ll just have to see for yourself: